All Episodes

 Why would you go to all that trouble to get over here?

-I'll tell you what they're gonna run into whenever they try that nonsense, they're gonna run into close to 17 million veterans that are still alive in the United States.
+They're going to run into close to 17 million veterans that are still alive in the United States.

-They're gonna run into that.
+They're going to run into that.

 That don't happen in a small town.

-It wasn't fake footage, it was real footage.
+It wasn't fake footage.

 And he's saying, you know what?